RayMathew/crisis-core-materia-fusion-api/README.md

 ### Testing locally

-- Use `<rootfolder>/api/docs/swagger.json` (or the [hosted version](https://crisis-core-materia-fusion-api-546461677134.us-central1.run.app/docs/doc.json)) to import all endpoint definitions into tools like Postman.
+- Use the OpenAPI definition `<rootfolder>/api/docs/swagger.json` to import all endpoint definitions into tools like Postman.

 ## Tech stack